elenderg/PAL-1000/instruções de compilação.md

-Note the offset` on our parameter: 00000008.
-That means 8 bytes past wherever the EBP register is pointing.`
+Note the offset on our parameter: `00000008`.
+That means 8 bytes past wherever the EBP register is pointing.

-Note also the offsets on the local scratch` variables: FFFFFFFC, FFFFFFF8, FFFFFFF4.
-That's -4, -8, and -12 in regular notation, which means 4, 8, and 12 bytes to the other side of where the EBP register is pointing.`
+Note also the offsets on the local scratch variables: FFFFFFFC, FFFFFFF8, FFFFFFF4.
+That's -4, -8, and -12 in regular notation, which means 4, 8, and 12 bytes to the other side of where the EBP register is pointing.

 And that's it for this step.
-Next time, we'll give everyone (who needs one) a permanent address.`
+Next time, we'll give everyone (who needs one) a permanent address.